Community Marketing Grant

 Eligible Communities / Hamlets and Accompanying Branding

 Project elements should properly reflect those included in the applicable branding document.
-The below are the communities eligible for this grant, permitting at least one the of the businesses properties / one community partner is located is within that community's priority downtown Community Improvement Project Areas (CIPA).
+Below are the communities eligible for this grant, permitting the project is focused within that community's priority downtown Community Improvement Project Areas (CIPA).

 Arran-Elderslie: Chesley Community Brand, Paisley Community Toolkit, Tara Community Brand